Updated September 2019

 Labor Commissioner's determination that Uber drivers - and similar "gig workers"

 - are employees.
-The bill proposes that California use a different three-factor
+The bill imposes a three-factor

 Arizona typically follows the federal scheme in most regards; however, there are